-What is Cloud Computing?
+14 This article divides the technology of cloud computing into four distinct categories: service hat is Cloud Computing?
 There are three general ways to define it.
 An operational definition of cloud computing is "utility computing."
 A descriptive definition for cloud computing is service-based, or resource-based computing.
 A practical definition is simply "pay as you go" computing [1].
 All of these descriptions of cloud are correct, and they reflect the two main impacts of cloud computing upon business: scalability and leverage [2], [3].
 We discuss these impacts later in the paper, as well as the business and individual advantages to using cloud computing.